FuckingNode/fuckingnode.github.io/docs/manual/commit.md

 You've now learnt how to speed up commits.

-Next: Release - How to speed up npm / jsr package releases?
+Next: Uncommit - How to speed up fixing fucked up commits?